 While Rosetta Stone and Fluenz may appear to be quite similar, the manner in which they teach is completely different.
 Here’s what sets Rosetta Stone and Fluenz apart:

-- Rosetta Stone is completely immersive, meaning you won’t be given any explanations of what you’re learning whereas lessons on Fluenz include lots of explanations in English.
+- Rosetta Stone is completely immersive, meaning you won’t be given any explicit explanations of what you’re learning, whereas lessons in Fluenz include lots of explanations in English.

 Out of the two resources, Fluenz is easily my first choice.
-However, there are plenty of other language learning resources that offer better value than Rosetta Stone and Fluenz.
+However, I think there are plenty of other language-learning resources that offer better value than Rosetta Stone and Fluenz.

-I’d recommend looking at all your options before you decide on which course is for you.
-The table below highlights some of our favorite tools based on the language you want to learn.
+I’d recommend looking at all of your options before deciding which course is for you.
+The table below highlights some of our favorite tools for some of the most commonly studied languages.

 What I like about each platform:

-- Content is clearly laid out, and the interface is user-friendly and easy to navigate.
+- The content is clearly laid out and the interface is easy to navigate.